whitequark/git-pages-cli/README.md

 git-pages-cli
 =============

-_git-pages-cli_ is a command-line application for uploading sites to [git-pages].
+_git-pages-cli_ is a command-line application for publishing sites to [git-pages].

 If you want to publish a site from a Forgejo Actions workflow, use [git-pages/action] instead.